Matt-FTW/dotfiles/.config/tmux/.github/README.md

 ### :package: Plugins Installation

-Once you enter tmux, hit `prefix + I` to install the plugins.
+Once you enter tmux, hit `prefix + I` to install all the plugins.
 And that's it.

 # :camera: ‎ <samp>Gallery</samp>